SuvanshShukla/ovgu-magdeburg/01_database_concepts/04_exercise_answers/exercise_10.md

 ```

 (a) When and why is recursive SQL necessary?

+Recursive SQL is necessary when we need to find data with self-referential properties.
+Like when finding the hierarchy of employees at a company

 (b) Create an SQL query that returns all direct managers of Paul Meier!

 ```SQL